yoowayey/DSS-module3-course-project/README.md

 # Getting and Cleaning Data Course Project

 A tidied data was created from the "messy" [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-Tidying a raw data set is very important before performing any analyses.
+Tidying a raw data set is very important before performing any analysis.

 Note that all necessary files were extracted beforehand from the downloaded zip file of the data set to a folder that is also the working directory.
 The file names are: X_test.txt, X_train.txt, y_test.txt, y_train.txt, activity_labels.txt, features.txt, subject_test.txt, and subject_train.txt.